-You may submit an abstract that has been previously presented prior to June 5, as long as it has not been accepted for publication as a manuscript prior to June 5.
+You may submit an abstract that has been previously presented prior to June 5, as long as it has not been accepted for publication as a manuscript prior to (date to be announced).

-IMPORTANT: If your abstract is accepted for presentation, it will be under embargo via the ACR Embargo Policy until October 20 at 4:30 PM CT.
+IMPORTANT: If your abstract is accepted for presentation, it will be under embargo via the ACR Embargo Policy until (date to be announced).
 Acceptance and rejection notifications will be distributed by late August.

 Can I submit my research if it has already been published somewhere else?

-An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication or letter to the editor, etc.) prior to the ACR/ARHP submission deadline of June 5, 2018 at noon ET.
+An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (e.g., full-length article, brief report, case report, concise communication or letter to the editor, etc.) prior to the ACR/ARP submission deadline of June 5, 2018 at noon ET.

 I want to submit as POSTER ONLY or ORAL PRESENTATION ONLY, how should I indicate this on my submission?

 All abstracts are considered for either oral presentation or poster presentation.
 There is no option to request consideration of your abstract for oral presentation only.
 However, if your abstract can only be presented as a poster, please check the appropriate box in the “Abstract Title” section during online submission.
 IMPORTANT: As English is the designated language for the meeting, the presenting author is required to speak English when presenting.

 Is there a maximum length for abstract text?

 The abstract character limit is 2,750 characters, which excludes the title, names of authors/coauthors, authors’ affiliations, spacing, and disclosures.
 If you include references, they will be included in the character count.
 Abstracts that exceed the character limit will be considered “incomplete”.
 Abstracts marked “incomplete” at the close of the submission deadline will be ineligible for consideration.